More Than 40 Hot Springs for Hikers

 Arizona Hot Spring trail is strenuous and can be combined to make a loop going down a 20-foot ladder to the White Rock Canyon trail.
 With a 750-foot elevation change and some steep scrambling, this hike is considered very strenuous.

-If you really want to get away from it for awhile, the Hot Springs Trail is a 2,421-mile multi-sport adventure route to 100 hot spring areas.
+If you really want to get away from it for awhile, the larger Hot Springs Trail is a 2,421-mile multi-sport adventure route to 100 hot spring areas.

 Altyn Arashan Hot Springs - Kyrgyzstan